-Other than the restatement for the implementation of GASB Statement No. 87, the implementation of the above statements did not have a material impact on the Agency's Financial Statements.
+Other than the restatement for the implementation of GASB Statement No. 96 discussed in Note 10, the implementation of the above statements did not have a material impact on the Agency's Financial Statements.

-As of June 30, 2022, GASB had issued several statements not yet required to be implemented by the Agency.
+As of June 30, 2023, GASB had issued several statements not yet required to be implemented by the Agency.
 The Statements which might impact the Agency are as follows: